 - maintain and promote equality in providing care.

-Some special categories of personal data, such as information about health or medical conditions, is required for the delivery of care.
+Some special categories of personal data, such as information about health or medical conditions, are required for the delivery of care.
 Where the organisation processes other special categories of personal data, such as information about ethnic origin, sexual orientation, health or religion or belief, this is done for the purposes of equal opportunities monitoring.
 Data that the organisation

-4. Who has access to data?
+Who has access to your data?

-Your information will be shared internally, including with members of the local care team for the delivery of care, also Care managers within the organisation, approved family members & advocates and IT staff if access to the data is necessary for performance of their roles.
+Your information may be shared internally, including with members of the local care team for the delivery of care, also Care managers within the organisation and appropriate IT staff if access to the data is necessary for the performance of their roles.

-5. How does the organisation protect data?
+How does the organisation protect your data?